 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Breather Boss: Quite common, with Salvo the Slime in the original, Cloud N Candy in Yoshi's Story and Gilbert the Gooey in Yoshi's Island DS.
+Breather Boss: Quite common, with Salvo the Slime in the original, Cloud N. Candy in Yoshi's Story and Gilbert the Gooey in Yoshi's Island DS.
 Funnily, two of the three mentioned examples are the first world's end boss, and usually come after a somewhat more difficult first boss in said world.
 Marching Milde, as mentioned in the Anticlimax Boss section, is also one of these.

 Yoshi's New Island on 3DS is getting a bit of this for the graphics.
 Instead of reusing the "coloring book" look of the previous two games, the developers have chosen a style that resembles Yoshi's Island's artstlye mixed with Yoshi's Story pre-rendered 3D visuals, with backgrounds looking more painted and characters looking like claymation.
-Some love the style and think it fits in well with the usual Yoshi's Island aesthetic while still giving the game it's own identity, while others think it looks bland and lacks the charm of the previous games' coloring book style.
+Some love the style and think it fits in well with the usual Yoshi's Island aesthetic while still giving the game its own identity, while others think it looks bland and lacks the charm of the previous games' coloring book style.

 Not to the same extent, but some feel the name "Yoshi's New Island" is bland and unoriginal because Nintendo already used the "New" naming for their New Super Mario Bros. series of 2D platformers, and that Nintendo in general needs to stop adding the word "New" to games that act as revivals of older gameplay styles.
 Not helping is that it was confirmed that Nintendo once considered calling The Legend of Zelda: A Link Between Worlds "New Legend of Zelda" due to the game being a throwback to Zelda's early years.
 Others think it's okay becuase there's actually a "New" Yoshi's Island in the form of Egg Island.

 The fact that Yoshi's New Island's opening cancels out the original's ending by including a twist that the parents who were brought the Mario Bros. are actually not their parents at all also has the fanbase split between the people who don't mind it & find it hilarious and the people who think that this is very disrespectful of the original Yoshi's Island's ending, which was considered a Crowning Moment of Heartwarming.